AgileRL/AgileRL/docs/arena/index.rst

 Users can register two types of environments on Arena:

-- **Custom Gymnasium/PettingZoo** — upload a source directory, file, or ``.tar.gz`` archive containing your environment code.
+- **Custom Gymnasium/PettingZoo**: upload a source directory, file, or ``.tar.gz`` archive containing your environment code.
-- **LLM Datasets** — upload a dataset file or reference a HuggingFace dataset ID to create a language-model fine-tuning environment.
+- **LLM Datasets**: upload a dataset file or reference a HuggingFace dataset ID to create a language-model fine-tuning environment.

 Uploading and Validating